sstone/amqp-client/README.md

 * when a connection is lost, the connection owner will create a new connection and provide each of its children with a new channel

-YMMV, but using few connections (one per JVM) and many channels per connection is a common practice.
+YMMV, but using few connections (one per JVM) and many channels per connection (one per thread) is a common practice.

 ### Basic usage